-STUDENT FEE \$40.00 per student/family rate \$70.00 - Payable as soon as school begins.
+STUDENT FEE \$25.00 per student/family rate \$45.00 - Payable as soon as school begins.
 This fee provides: rental of lock and locker, I.D.
 Photo (taken in Sept.), agenda booklet, and student council fee.
 Must be paid before student participates in any extra-curricular activities.

 YEARBOOKS - A yearbook cannot be purchased without payment of student fee.
-The price for the yearbook is \$50.00.
-The deadline to purchase a yearbook is the middle of March.
+The price for the yearbook is \$55.00.
+The deadline to purchase a yearbook is the end of January.